Finally! Home loans without any genuine savings

 - You must have an excellent credit score.

 - You must not have too many consumer debts such as credit cards and personal loans.

-- You must be able to afford the debt comfortably.
-You are not allowed to borrow to your limit.
+- You must be able to afford the debt comfortably but note that you’re not allowed to borrow to your limit.